transcom/mymove/docs/adr/0063-use-openapi-to-compile-api-specs.md

 ### Option 4: Use split definitions and find a way to generate them into shared Go types

 - `+` Shared Go types could make things easier for us on the backend
+- `-` Changing types would require us to update a huge number of files in our backend packages
 - `-` Purely hypothetical - I couldn't figure out how to actually do this